msa2984/teals-playground/README.md

 - [Gitlab Actions](./actions.yaml)
   - A simple Gitlab Actions implementation which lints the code in the repository.

+## Library Usage

+Like most python projects, the Circuit Playground uses libraries for many functionalities.
+These libraries are not necessarily part of the /lib package initially, however preparation for the lab has loaded the .mpy files from the ./libraries directory onto the Circuit Playground used in the labs.
+If you want to run this code yourself, we recommend downloading the most updated libraries from Adafruit's repositories, such as the [NeoPixel CircuitPython repository](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel)

 ## References

 - [Adafruit Circuit Playground](https://learn.adafruit.com/category/circuit-playground)